Fees

 Expenses

-Clients are responsible for any out-of-pocket expenses that are incurred during an investigation.
-These expenses may include, but are not limited to, the following: the cost of film, photo processing and video supplies, parking fees, fees charged for receiving computer records, admission tickets, long-distance telephone charges, transcription, polygraph and forensic testing and analysis, and when specifically authorized, long-distance travel expenses such as airfare, hotel accommodations, and rental vehicles.
+Clients are responsible to pay for any out-of-pocket expenses that are incurred during our investigation.
+These expenses can include parking fees, fees charged for hiring out-of-area investigators or specialists, receiving computer records, admission tickets, long-distance telephone charges, transcription, polygraph and forensic testing and analysis, and when specifically authorized by our client, long-distance travel expenses such as airfare, hotel accommodations, rental vehicles, and meals.

 Deposit For Services

-Another traditional practice of the private detective industry is to collect a Deposit for Services, or retainer payment, before starting on a case, similar to the policy of most private attorneys.
-We follow this principal as well and typically collect a deposit from our clients prior to rendering any services.
-One exception to this may be when we are hired by an attorney or law firm and the total charges will not exceed $500.00.
-The amount of the deposit is based on an estimation of the total cost for the work being requested.
-We do not exceed a customer’s deposit without the client’s permission.
-Upon completion of our work, any difference between the total charges incurred and the deposit, will be refunded to the client.
-If additional Fees were authorized, any balance will be due upon receipt of our Invoice and/or Statement of Account Balance.
+Another standard practice of the private detective industry is to collect a deposit payment from the client before starting work on their case.
+We do the same.
+The deposit amount is based on an estimate of the work being requested.
+We make every effort not to exceed a client’s deposit without their knowledge.
+Upon completion of our work, any difference between the charges incurred and the deposit paid will be refunded to the client upon request.
+If work was performed that exceeds a client’s deposit, the balance will be due upon receipt of our invoice.

 Taxes

-Sales & Use tax will be charged for investigative services rendered to clients who are located in the State of Maryland (COMAR 03.06.01.39 C), or in the District of Columbia (2011 Sales Tax Law Change OTR TAX NOTICE 2011-03), as required by law.
+Sales & Use Tax will be charged for all investigative services rendered to clients who are located in the State of Maryland (COMAR 03.06.01.39 C), and in the District of Columbia (2011 Sales Tax Law Change OTR TAX NOTICE 2011-03), as required by law.
+There is currently no requirement to charge sales tax to clients located in the Commonwealth of Virginia.

 Methods Of Payment

-We accept cash, personal checks, bank checks, and money orders for payment, as well as all major credit cards including Visa, Mastercard, Discover, and American Express.
+We accept cash, Electronic Funds Transfers (EFT), personal checks, bank checks, and money orders as forms of payment, as well as all major credit cards, including Visa, Mastercard, Discover, and American Express.
+We currently do not accept payments from money transfer apps.